 SOS Children’s Villages works with partners and states to achieve the SDG targets with the greatest impact for disadvantaged children and young people.

 We are committed to working for and with children who have lost, or risk losing, parental care.
 These children are particularly vulnerable to suffering injustice and often miss out on their basic rights as children.
 The quality of childhood sets the stage for the future development of individuals and societies.

-With almost 70 years of expertise in partnering with states to ensure that children’s rights are met, SOS Children’s Villages is committed to taking action to contribute to building a sustainable future for children.
+With 70 years of expertise in partnering with states to ensure that children’s rights are met, SOS Children’s Villages is committed to taking action to contribute to building a sustainable future for children.

 The following SDGs are central to our strategy and our everyday work to ensure that all children benefit from the SDGs.